jloysch/span/README.md

 There is about a 1 in 4 chance of finding a block that will work so the algorithm runs until it verifies the block and returns it to you (about 4 times max per legitamate generation)

 When you brute force the block in SPAN, you get triangles!
+SEE SPAN/BRUTESTRINGS.txt

 BRUTE FORCE OUTPUT >